axelramirez21/aws-orchestrator-multi-node-terraform/README.md

 6. Check the plan of the resources to be deployed and type ` yes ` if you agree with the plan.
 7. Wait 15-20 mins and enjoy!
 The password of the Orchestrator is the password used to ` orchestrator_password ` variable.

-## Optional way to run the scripts using a plan file
+## Optional way to run the scripts using a plan file examples
 #Terraform Plan with output file
 terraform plan -out=C:\Users\axel.ramirez\Desktop\Uipath\AWS\TerraformCode\Infrastructure-master\AWS\Terraform\Orchestrator\multi-node\uipath.plan